 BWell Health Promotion 401.863-2794

-Health Education has books and videos about orgasm available for loan and also offers confidential sexual health appointments for Brown students.
+Health Promotion has books and videos about orgasm available for loan and also offers confidential sexual health appointments for Brown students.
 We are located on the 3rd floor of Health Services at 13 Brown Street.

 Health Services 401.863-3953

 Providers at Health Services offer Brown students reproductive health care and can help you to address physical or health issues which may be impacting your ability to experience sexual pleasure.
 We are located at 13 Brown Street on the corner of Brown and Charlesfield Streets.
-Please call us to make an appointment.
+Please call to make an appointment.